adobe/spectrum-css/.changeset/eighty-terms-lead.md

 ##### Additions

-The small component variation is now the default and a t-shirt size medium variation has been added.
+The medium component variation is the default and a t-shirt size medium variation has been added.

 A tooltip may be displayed to a user indicating whether interacting with the component will clear or edit the rating.
 A control and documentation example have been added.